Quin M. Chrobak, Ph.D.

 My program of research is focused on understanding how memory and cognition operate in complex real world situations.
 Specifically, I am interested in distortions in memory, the mechanisms that underlie these errors (e.g., source monitoring) and the application of such mechanisms to situations that involve the suggestibility of eyewitness testimony.
 Most recently, my research has begun to explore the notion that the nature of the relationship between witnessed and suggested/fabricated events may contribute to the false memory development.
 In addition, I have an interest in how basic memory processes are influenced by emotion and stress.

-Currently Teaching: Cognitive Psychology, General Psychology, Sensation and Perception
+Currently Teaching: Cognitive Psychology, General Psychology, Psychology Orientation

 - Chrobak, Q.M., & Zaragoza, M.S.
 (2013).
 The misinformation effect: Past research and recent advances.
 In A. Ridley, F. Gabbert, & D. La Rooy (Eds.), Suggestibility in legal contexts: Psychological research and forensic implications (pp. 21-44).
 London: Wiley Blackwell.